 In one way or another, taxes are a part of every American’s financial life.
-But for residents of Alaska, Florida, Nevada, South Dakota, Tennessee, Texas and Wyoming, they are off the hook for state-level personal income taxes.
-And those living in New Hampshire and Washington won’t have to pay personal income taxes either, but do face other taxes on dividends, interest and investments.
+But for residents of Florida, Texas and seven other states with no income tax, they’re off the hook for state-level personal income taxes.
+Those living in Washington state won’t have to pay personal income taxes either, but they will face capital gains tax.
 While avoiding state income taxes may seem appealing, there’s often a catch, like high sales taxes.
-A financial advisor can help you optimize a tax planning strategy.

 States With No Income Tax